akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 Export Quality Score(s)for
 - `at least one locale`: products will be exported if they match the selected quality score(s) for at least one selected locale
-- `all selected locales`: products will be exported if the selected score or scores is reached for all selected locales
+- `all selected locales`: products will be exported if they match the selected quality score(s) for all selected locales

 :::info
 You can reimport a product export file containing product quality scores.
 The product quality score columns will be simply ignored.